iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Variational Subgradient.md

 $$

 Please compare this quantity to [Bregman Divergence](Bregman%20Divergence.md), and see that this is a generalization of a Bregman Divergence to function that are not necessarily differentiable.
-With this we may also represent a differentiable function (See [Frechet, Gataux Differentiability Euclidean Space](Frechet,%20Gataux%20Differentiability%20Euclidean%20Space.md)) in a way similar to the definition of the regular subgradient.
+With this we may also represent a differentiable function (See [Frechet, Gateaux Differentiability Euclidean Space](../MATH%20000%20Math%20Essential/Analysis/Frechet,%20Gateaux%20Differentiability%20Euclidean%20Space.md)) in a way similar to the definition of the regular subgradient.
 Let $f : \mathbb R^n \mapsto \mathbb {\bar R}$ be a differentiable at $\bar x \in \mathbb R^n$ if and only if there exists $v \in \mathbb R^n$ such that

 $$